Fix the Root Cause. Walk Within Days of Surgery.1 Learn More About 3D Bunion Correction.

 Relief is here.
 Now, there’s a new, patented treatment for bunion correction – Lapiplasty® 3D Bunion Correction.
-Dr. Dr. Longobardi at Absolute Foot Care is offering this exciting, new treatment option which does more than simply remove “the bump”; it addresses your bunion in three dimensions to correct the root of the problem.
+Dr. Dr. Longobardi at Absolute Foot & Ankle Care is offering this exciting, new treatment option which does more than simply remove “the bump”; it addresses your bunion in three dimensions to correct the root of the problem.
 Advanced fixation technology is used to secure the correction in place, allowing patients to walk within days of surgery.1

 Why Was Lapiplasty® 3D Bunion Correction Developed?

 For 87% of people with bunions, traditional surgery has failed to get to the true source of the problem – a 3-dimensional deformity caused by an unstable joint.2 This is why many people who have had traditional surgery have had their bunions return.3 In fact, 1 in 3 patients have been left dissatisfied with their surgical outcome in the past and up to 70% of those treated have had their bunion return.4

 Traditional Approaches To Bunion Correction Have Been Ineffective